davecharles/sphinxdocs/README.md

 ```

 Once up, navigate a browser to `http://localhost:8000`.
 Edit markdown
 documents as required.
-Refresh browser to view and automatically regenerated
+Refresh browser to view an automatically regenerated
 build.

 The `docker-compose.yml` specifies two services: